Resilience for teams

 What is resilience?

 Resilience is the ability to adapt or “bounce back” from challenges.
-The goal of resilience is to reduce the negative impact of stress on one’s well-being and improve how one functions at work and beyond.
+The goal of resilience is to reduce the negative impact of stress on one’s well-being.
+This can improve how one functions at work and beyond.

-Personal resilience is the result of many factors including genetics, family history, personal experience, learned behaviour, and state of health.
-A person's level of resilience plays a role in their ability to withstand both everyday workplace stressors and serious incidents without becoming psychologically harmed.
+Personal resilience can be impacted by genetics, family history, personal experience, learned behaviour, and state of health.
+A person's level of resilience helps them to withstand everyday workplace stressors and serious incidents.
+Resilience can prevent psychological harm.
+Importantly, resilience is a skill that can be learned.

-Difficult situations and challenges are bound to happen in the workplace.
+Difficult situations and challenges are bound to happen at work.
 These difficulties can cause conflict, low morale, loss of productivity or health problems.
-Workplace resilience is when employees and teams manage workplace stress and challenges well.
+Work resilience is when employees and teams manage work stress and challenges well.

-Resilience, or the ability to withstand and recover from adversity, used to be seen as primarily a personal attribute.
-Evidence now shows that building resilience in work teams can also help protect psychological safety in the workplace.
+Resilience, or the ability to withstand and recover from adversity, used to be seen a personal trait.
+Evidence shows that building resilience in work teams can help protect psychological safety at work.

 What might impact your team's resilience?